Having trouble finding the best dress shirts for short men? This guide covers all of your best options.

 Fortunately, there are a number of options to get sleeve length that will look good with a jacket.

 The fact is, many men of modest height have trouble finding dress shirts with proper sleeve length.
-But don't worry, you do you have some options.
+If that's the only problem you have, you could try sleeve garters.